-The problem lies with that last one, promoting and regulating interstate commerce.
-It's a pretty vague clause, ad it can (and has) be stretched to encompass almost anything.
+The problem mainly lies with that last one, promoting and regulating interstate commerce.
+It's a pretty vague clause, and it can (and has) be stretched to encompass almost anything.
 This isn't really in the constitution as such, but if a judge allows it...

-Even up until the early 20th century, the average citizen in America would have no contact or interaction with the federal government in any way their entire lives, except perhaps through the military, or during wartime.
+Even up until the early 20th century, the average citizen in America would have no contact or interaction with the federal government in any way, for their entire lives, except perhaps through the military, or during wartime.

-Then, as a result of the growing tensions between the states, and several wars, there were a series of rulings by the supreme court in the 19th and through the early 20th centuries that were very questionable as to their constitutionality, but very clear in their intent to grant the federal government ever increasing authority and control.
+Unfortunately, as a result of the growing tensions between the states, and several wars, there were a series of rulings by the supreme court in the 19th and through the early 20th centuries, which were very questionable as to their constitutionality, but very clear in their intent to grant the federal government ever increasing authority and control.

-During and just after the civil war the president and the out of control congress did many things that were blatantly unconstitutional.
-They also packed the supreme court with justices that would allow them to do so, or simply ignored, or didn't allow to go to court, issues they didn't like.
+During and just after the civil war the president, and the out of control congress, did many things that were blatantly unconstitutional.
+They also packed the supreme court with justices that would allow them to do so.
+Or the simply ignored, or didn't allow to go to court, issues they didn't like.
 After restoration things calmed down significantly (though not back to where they were before).

-The last straw as it were for our original intended system of federal government was Franklin Roosevelt, who used the circumstances of the great depression to multiply the size, and power of the government by quite literally a factor of 10.
-Before 1934 most people never heard or saw the feds in their entire lives, afterwards, the feds became the dominant force of government eventually relegating the states to near irrelevance.
+The last straw for our original intended system of federal government was Franklin Roosevelt, who used the circumstances of the great depression to multiply the size, and power, of the government by quite literally a factor of 10.
+Before 1934 most people never heard or saw the feds in their entire lives, afterwards, the feds became the dominant force of government, eventually relegating the states to near irrelevance.

 This continued apace through the second world war, then Korea, and into the 60's; until by the time Lyndon Johnson was done, the federal government was over 20 times the size it had been before 1934, for a less than doubled population.
-In this time frame the number of federal laws and regulations expanded to over 1000 times it's original size.
+In this same time frame, the number of federal laws and regulations expanded to over 1000 times what they had been before 1934.

-A very graphic, and simple illustration of the structural differences between America and Great Britain, and what that means, to be free, and not be a subject:
+A very graphic, and simple illustration of the structural differences between America and Great Britain, and what it means, to be free, and not be a subject:

 In America all elected officials, and all military officers and enlisted men swear an oath to preserve, protect, and defend the constitution of the United States.
 They do not swear to the president, or even to the constitution.
-They swear, to THEMSELVES, and to their fellow men, that they will uphold the code that is the constitution.
+They swear, to THEMSELVES, and to their fellow men, that they will uphold the constitution.

 In Great Britain elected officials and military officers serve at the pleasure of her majesty, and officers commissions are granted by her majesty.
 Each man swears his oath to the sovereign, who he is subject to.
 He is not a free man, but a subject.